 Carbon Credits (Carbon Farming Initiative) Rule 2015 and the

-Department of Agriculture, Water and the Environment website, or email
+Department of Agriculture, Fisheries and Forestry website, or email

 Plantation forestry projects must meet conditions designed to help manage the effects of commercial tree plantings on water availability in locations where average annual rainfall exceeds 600 millimetres.
 Projects located in a ‘specified region’ are considered to meet the water rule.
 Stakeholders considering a new project should note the specified regions may be updated from time to time.
 Current specified regions maps and further information on other ways projects can meet these conditions can be found on the Department of Industry, Science, Energy and Resources website here.